Wizcorp/node-pivotal/README.md

 Note: The user does not have to be in the system already.
 He will receieve an email asking him to join if he does not have a project already.
-===pivotal.removeMembership : remove a single member of this projects
+### pivotal.removeMembership : remove a single member of this projects

 ref: https://www.pivotaltracker.com/help/api?version=v3#remove_membership

 arguments:
     projectId (int)     : id of the project membershipId (int)  : id of the member
-===pivotal.getIterations : get a project list of iterations
+### pivotal.getIterations : get a project list of iterations

 ref: https://www.pivotaltracker.com/help/api?version=v3#get_iterations